projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

 #########################

 `VxWorks`_\* is a real-time proprietary OS designed for use in embedded systems requiring real-time, deterministic performance.
-This tutorial describes how to run VxWorks as the User OS on the ACRN hypervisor.
+This tutorial describes how to run VxWorks as the User OS on the ACRN hypervisor based on Clear Linux 29970 (ACRN tag v1.1).

 .. note:: You'll need to be a WindRiver* customer and have purchased VxWorks to follow this tutorial.